momihailescu/azure-docs/articles/governance/resource-graph/samples/starter.md

 ## <a name="list-specific-tag"></a>List all storage accounts with specific tag value

-Combine the filter functionality of the previous example and filter Azure resource type by **type** property.
+Combine the filter functionality of the previous example and filter the Azure resource type by the **type** property.
 This query also limits our search for specific types of Azure resources with a specific tag name and value.